Shuvomoy/blog/_posts/2020-03-12-the-imprisoned-goddess.md

 ---
 ### The imprisoned goddess

 My imprisoned goddess, please do not go to that corner!
 Do not talk to that guy: this is what I prefer!
 Please come back, princess;
 In this starry night filled with silvery fire.

 Please come back to this wavefield;
 With all my heart, I await you here;
-But it seems that our distance is only growing -
+But it seems that our distance is only growing---
 With that guy, are you going somewhere?

 What are  you talking about?
 With *that* guy!
 In the heavens beyond the sky
 You are perhaps the earth;
 His love turns into the meadow.

 My goddess,
 Today your heart is that meadow:
 The heavens beyond the sky---
 The breeze beyond the wind.

 ---